neo4j-contrib/neovis.js/README.md

 Reload the visualization.
 Will fetch data again from Neo4j per `initial_cypher` in the config object.

+### `Neovis.render()`

+Renders either the provided data, or if a query is given execute the query and render the results.

 ### `Neovis.stabilize()`

 Stop the physics simulation.

 ### `Neovis.renderWithCypher(statement)`

 Render a new visualization with results from a Cypher statement.
-Any `Node` and `Relationship` objects returned in the Cypher query will be rendered in the visualization.
-Paths are not currently supported.
+Any `Node`, `Relationship`, or `Path` objects returned in the Cypher query will be rendered in the visualization.
+Virtual entities work as well.

+### `Neovis.renderWithData(data)`

+Re-renders a new visualization with the given data, which is an object with: `{nodes: {id1:{node1}}, relationships:{id2:rel2}}` detailed below.

+### `Neovis.renderWithResults(results)`

+Re-renders a new visualization with the given results-array from a `StatementResult.records`.

 ### `config`

 A configuration object that defines:

-* how to connect to Neo4j (required)
+* how to connect to Neo4j (required when no driver is passed in)
+* an initalized bolt driver (optional)
 * an initial Cypher query for loading data for the visualization (optional)
 * the DOM element in which the visualization should be rendered (required)
-* how to style elements of the visualization (`labels` and `relationships`) (required)
+* how to style elements of the visualization (`labels` and `relationships`) (required when using Cypher, optional when passing graph data directly)
+* graph data instead of a cypher statement, which then has to be set to an "-" string (optional)

 Example: